14 Best Places to Visit in the Midwest

 The Wisconsin Dells

-This is one of those places we keep returning to because there are heaps of unique things to do here.
-The area is famous for its waterparks, but there’s so much more to discover once you step outside the slides and pools.
-I love the towering sandstone cliffs, and peaceful river views.
-Honestly, I like it equally in the summer as in the winter but I have to warn you to dress warmly.
+This area may be most famous for its waterparks, but there’s so much more to discover if you are like us and love the outdoors.
+You'll find towering sandstone cliffs and peaceful river views all around.
+Honestly, I love it equally in the summer as in the winter but I have to warn you to dress warmly.

-Just a few hours from both Milwaukee and from Chicago, The Wisconsin Dells is a perfect day trip destination in the Midwest.
-Since there is so much to take in, we decided to join a guided tour with a local guide on our first visit which was a great idea.
+Just a few hours from both Milwaukee and from Chicago, The Wisconsin Dells is a perfect day trip and weekend destination in the Midwest.
+Since there is so much to take in, we decided to join a guided tour with a local guide on our first visit which I recommend for you.

 Ironwood, Michigan